47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 ### Test API authentication

-At this point, the _API_ component of your app can also leverage the trust relationship with Auth0 to authenticate API callers.
+At this point, the _API_ component of your app can also leverage the trust relationship with Auth0 to authenticate callers.
 To demonstrate it, we will call a secure API endpoint of your app with and without an access token issued by Auth0.

 First, start your application locally unless it is already running: